JasonLocklin/Dissertation/VWM/Introduction.md

 of a similar degree of severity would be expected on this task as have been seen in past research employing a purely spatial WM task.
-That is, WM deficits will be evident even when the involvement of spatial attention is low.
+That is, WM deficits will be evident even when the possible involvement of spatial attention is minimized.